aschey/stream-download-rs/README.md

 - `reqwest` - enables streaming content over http using [reqwest](https://github.com/seanmonstar/reqwest) (enabled by default).
 - `reqwest-native-tls` - enables reqwest's `native-tls` feature.
 Also enables the `reqwest` feature.
 - `reqwest-rustls` - enables reqwest's `rustls` feature.
 Also enables the `reqwest` feature.
+- `temp-storage` - adds a temporary file-based storage backend (enabled by default).

 One of `reqwest-native-tls` or `reqwest-rustls` is required if you wish to use https streams.